ABOUT SHARON

 Sharon has performed at a number of cultural events and festivals, from the Edinburgh International Book Festival to the Dark Mountain Project’s ‘Uncivilisation’ Festival.
 Her TEDx Stormont talk on the mythic imagination can be found online here.

-Sharon has appeared several times on BBC Radio in the UK, and on NPR and other stations in the USA.
-She is a regular guest on leading podcasts, including Sam Baker’s ‘The Shift’, Mary Portas’ ‘Beautiful Misfits’, and the RSA’s ‘Bridges to the Future’.
+Sharon has appeared several times on BBC Radio in the UK, and on NPR in the USA.
+She is a regular guest on leading podcasts, including Sam Baker’s ‘The Shift’, Mary Portas’ ‘Beautiful Misfits’, ‘This Jungian Life’ and the Royal Society of Art’s ‘Bridges to the Future’.

 THE JOURNEY

-I was born in 1961, in County Durham in the far north-east of England, to a Scottish father and a mother with Irish and Northern English roots.
-A good portion of my ancestors were rooted in Ireland; all of the rest came from Yr Hen Ogledd, the ‘Old North’: southern Scotland and the borderlands, Northumbria and Cumbria.
-They were gamekeepers, agricultural and industrial labourers, domestic servants, seamstresses, miners and master mariners.
+I was born in 1961, in County Durham in the far north-east of England, to a Scottish father and a mother with Northern English and Irish roots.
+A small portion of my ancestry is Irish, then, but most is rooted in the Scottish Highlands and Yr Hen Ogledd, the ‘Old North’: Northumberland and Cumbria.
+They were miners and master mariners, farmers, industrial labourers and gamekeepers, and to my great delight there was also an 18th-century book publisher and printer.

-I was raised from an early age on an imaginatively rich diet of Irish and Scottish myth, poetry, music and history, in a working-class household free of television but with a great respect for books.
+I was raised from an early age on an imaginatively rich diet of Irish and Scottish myth, poetry, music and history, and on fairy tales of all kinds, in a profoundly poor working-class household mostly free of television but with a great respect for books.
 And so my fascination with the mythology of these islands started young; at the age of ten I was making copious lists comparing the names of the Knights of the Round Table in Sir Thomas Mallory’s work to their ‘equivalents’ in the wider British, French and German Arthurian literature.
-I didn’t ever complete the mapping exercise, but it’s an obsession that never left me, and although I’ve studied and researched mythological systems from all around the world over the years, it’s my ancestral Irish, British and other Northern European traditions – along with Greek mythology – that have always drawn me more, and on which I now focus.
+Although I’ve studied and researched mythological systems from all around the world over the years, it’s my native British, Irish and other Northern European traditions that have always drawn me more, and on which I now exclusively focus.

 Although I had originally wanted to study literature, my first degree was in psychology, and I then spent several years as an academic neuroscientist/ psychologist specialising in the field of anxiety and panic, with research fellowships at l’Hôpital Pitié-Salpêtrière in Paris, and the Institute of Neurology at the National Hospital for Nervous Diseases in London.

-After a few twists and turns, including some unwise years advising a tobacco company on smoking and health and safer cigarettes, some unforgettable years in Connemara, and a six-year-long profoundly transformative dislocation to America, at the age of 42 I moved to a coastal croft in the north-west Highlands of Scotland.
-There I returned to my roots, in practice as a therapist and teacher of narrative psychology, as well as working extensively with other creative/active imagination techniques aimed at psychospiritual transformation.
-Today, after several years living in the Outer Hebrides, Ireland and Wales, I have returned to my northern roots and live in the beautiful Westmorland Dales.
+After a few twists and turns, including some unwise years advising a tobacco company on smoking and health and safer cigarettes, and a six-year-long profoundly transformative dislocation to America, at the age of 42 I moved to a coastal croft in the north-west Highlands of Scotland.
+There I returned to my early intentions for life and practiced as a psychologist and teacher of narrative psychology, working extensively with fairy tales and the creative imagination.
+Today, after two decades living there and in the Outer Hebrides, Ireland and Wales, I have returned to my Northern English roots and live in an old stone house by the River Eden, in the beautiful Westmorland Dales of the Pennines.

-I make my living as a writer; this, along with my teaching and speaking work, is rooted predominantly in depth (Jungian/ archetypal) psychology.
-Over the years, I’ve deepened my lifelong work with myth by completing a Master’s degree in Celtic Studies at the University of Wales, and courses in Greek Mythology and Old English Literature at the University of Oxford.
+I now make my living as a fulltime writer; this, along with lecturing and teaching, is rooted in depth (post-Jungian/ archetypal) psychology.
+Over the years, I’ve deepened my lifelong work with myth and folklore by completing a Master’s degree in Celtic Studies at the University of Wales, and courses in Greek Mythology and Old English Literature at the University of Oxford.

 A SENSE OF PLACE

-My husband David Knowles and I founded independent literary publisher Two Ravens Press (now under new ownership) in 2006; we were soon described in the national media as ‘a quiet publishing revolution’ and ‘the most talked-about publisher in Scotland’.
-In 2012 we launched EarthLines Magazine, the UK’s first full-colour print publication for writing about nature and place.
+My husband David Knowles and I founded independent literary publisher Two Ravens Press (now closed) in 2006; we were soon described in the Scottish media as ‘a quiet publishing revolution’ and ‘the most talked-about publisher in Scotland’.
+In 2012 we launched EarthLines Magazine, the UK’s first full-colour print publication for writing about nature and culture.
 These days, after many years nurturing the voices of others, my focus is firmly back on my own writing.

-All of my work – writing and teaching – springs from an intense connection to the land, which is rooted as much in the re-mythologising and re-storying of place as it is in a detailed knowledge of the physical environment.
+All of my work – writing and teaching – springs from an intense connection to the land, which is rooted as much in the re-storying of place as it is in a detailed knowledge of the local ecology.
 These are acts of re-enchantment, of creative place-making, of radical belonging.

 A MISCELLANY OF ASSORTED FACTS

 Favourite writers of fiction: so very many, but those that stand out include Janette Turner Hospital, Alice Thomas Ellis, Doris Lessing, Michael Ondaatje, Margaret Atwood, Cormac McCarthy.
-Nonfiction: harder; probably Gretel Ehrlich, Rebecca Solnit, Terry Tempest Williams.
+Nonfiction: harder to choose; probably Gretel Ehrlich, Rebecca Solnit, and several writers of diaries and memoir.
 Poetry: W.B.
-Yeats, Ted Hughes, Adrienne Rich, Nuala Ní Dhomhnaill, Basil Bunting, Rainer Maria Rilke, John Burnside and many, many more.
+Yeats, Ted Hughes, Adrienne Rich, Nuala Ní Dhomhnaill, Basil Bunting, Rainer Maria Rilke, Robin Robertson, John Burnside and many, many more.

-Major inspirations and influences – an often unlikely and eclectic list.
-At various times of my life, they’ve included D.H.
+Major inspirations and influences – an unlikely and eclectic list.
+At various times of my life, and for various reasons, they’ve included D.H.
 Lawrence, C.G.
 Jung, Emily Brontë, Leonard Cohen, W.B.
-Yeats, Jacques Brel, Hildegard of Bingen, Rumi, James Hillman, Anaïs Nin and Ursula Le Guin.
+Yeats, Hildegard of Bingen, Rumi, James Hillman and Ursula Le Guin.
 But mostly, for ever and always, Granny Weatherwax.

 JOIN MY PACK

-Subscribe to my free monthly newsletter on Substack, and be among the first to hear all the latest news about my books, courses and events – as well as personal seasonal reflections and reading recommendations.
-You’ll also receive signed book and course giveaways that are exclusively for subscribers, and a special gift as a thank you for joining me!
+Subscribe to my free monthly newsletter, ‘The Art of Enchantment’, on Substack, and be among the first to hear all the latest news about my books, courses and events – as well as personal seasonal reflections and reading recommendations.
+You’ll also receive a special gift as a thank you for joining me!